Octavius-Dante/Tetra-Proxima/README.md

 - [X] It is a Node JS Application
 - [X] It is used to automate the process of authentication, authorization with XSUAA to do token exchange
-- [X] It sits in the middle of idp (identity provider) and XSUAA, it will redirect the request to our micorservice to XSUAA and eventually to IDP.
+- [X] It sits in the middle of IDP (identity provider) and XSUAA, it will redirect the request to our microservice to XSUAA and eventually to IDP.
-- [X] IDP sends the login screen to the user, user authenticates, which is taken to XSUAA, XSUAA issues JWT token (JSON web token), this JWT token is presented to api end points.
+- [X] IDP sends the login screen to the user, user authenticates, which is taken to XSUAA, XSUAA issues JWT token (JSON web token), this JWT token is presented to API end points.
-- [X] App router takes th JWT token from XSUAA and give iT To our microservices and even exchange this token to multiple microservices inside.
+- [X] App router takes the JWT token from XSUAA and give iT To our microservices and even exchange this token to multiple microservices inside.
 - [X] It serves as a single entry point for entire app.
 - [X] To tell app router about our multiple microservices so that it can re-direct, we need to create a configuration file named as <b>xs-app.json</b> which contains the details.
 </br>

-#### App router is an application which does internal communciations between micro services to give single entry point for user it communicates to XSUAA to get access tokens.
+#### App router is an application which does internal communications between micro services to give single entry point for user it communicates to XSUAA to get access tokens.
 </br>

 #### What is XSUAA